Zete0/Guides/Starter/Basic Economy.md

 <br></br>
 ## Build Power
-- The Build power is essentially the amount of work a constructor adds to a project
+- The Build power is essentially the amount of work a constructor/factory/rez bot adds to a project
 - Build power is considered a third resource
 - Each construction unit has a build power
 - Adding more workers to a project speeds up the pace the project gets done by applying more resources/second
 - Different constructors/factories have different amount of build power
 - The time it takes to build something = Build Time Cost / Build Power applied

-#### Assisting a Construction
+### Assisting a Construction

 **All Construction type units can assist other constructors with building or factories producing units**